Prime Minister of India – Notes [GK PDF]

 Updated:

-The Prime Minister of India holds a significant and influential position in the country’s government.
+The Prime Minister of India appointed by the President in accordance with the article 75.
 Prime Minister of India Notes GK with PDF.

 Prime Minister of India